rus-sharafiev/fetch-api/README.md

 ## Usage

-First create an instance of the Fwr class with a base URL and optionally a path name to refresh the access token.
+First create an instance of the FetchApi class with a base URL and optionally a path name to refresh the access token.
 ```ts
 const api = new FetchApi('https://example.com', '/refresh-token')
 ```